xavsio4/sensorslog_nuxt_client/README.md

 You can destroy your account and all your data anytime (privacy by design).
 The platform is free to use.
 And if you don't want to use the online service, then make yours.

-To help with it, I've made the client source (nuxt), the backend source (Laravel) and an iot example (arduino mkr1000 C++) available through github so you can do whatever you want with it and build your own rest api platform.
+To help with it, I've made the client source (nuxt), the backend source (Laravel) and an iot example (arduino mkr1000 C++) available through github (https://github.com/xavsio4/sensorslog_laravel_backend and here https://github.com/xavsio4/arduino_mkr1000_temp_log) so you can do whatever you want with it and build your own rest api platform.

 It is FAAAAAAAR from being perfect but it worked for me.
 Clearly, there's room for imporvements.
 I just hope it might help some to bootstrap a web app or to learn from it.
 What is important are the principles (the recipies of a technology).